Russel Honoré, Pelosi pick to lead review of Capitol security, ripped by Republicans as ‘extreme partisan’

 "The General is a respected leader with experience dealing with crises," she said on Jan.
 15, announcing his appointment to investigate the security at the Capitol.
 "House Leadership has worked with General Honoré, seen up close and personal his excellent leadership at the time of Katrina, particularly Mr. Clyburn was the head of our Katrina task force.
 So, he and I and others know full well how fortunate we are that the General has accepted, is willing to do this."

-She added: "here is strong interest in the Congress in a 9/11‑type commission, an outside commission to conduct that after‑action review.
+The Speaker added that there "is strong interest in the Congress in a 9/11‑type commission, an outside commission to conduct that after‑action review.
 In the meantime, I am very grateful to General Honoré for taking on this responsibility."

 RETIRED GENERAL SAYS DHS SECRETARY NEEDS 'TO BE RUN OUT OF' DC FOR 'B------T' TACTICS IN PORTLAND